Dhruvil2511/Projects/README.md

-# Digital Clock IN C
+# First Year Projects
-In this repositery i have uploaded my first year project
+In this repositery i have uploaded my first year projects 1)Digital Clock IN C
+2) String encryption and decryption